 For some people, the immune system can be over reactive and this itch may become quite intense.
 If moisturizing the area has not been able to provide relief, then consider oral antihistamines from a pharmacist.
 Anti-histamines usually improve the symptoms very quickly.
 Over the many years of providing tattoo removal treatments, we have also seen swelling and sometimes redness occurring not immediately but after many days following treatment.
 It indicated to us that the ink is starting to move away but the immune system is over responding in this person.
 Anti-histamines work very quickly for both of these side effects too.

 Follow after care instructions as discussed in your consultation.
 It is also important to notify your technician/clinician if you had a reaction to the tattooing process itself.
-This could indicate that you might have a high histamine response to the components of the ink itself.
+This could indicate that you might have a high histamine response to the components or ingredients of the ink itself.
 Hot drinks and hot water can be dehydrating too, so try and limit this for a few days.

 Areas of decreased blood flow, notably the hands and feet might require greater moisturizing.
 If the skin becomes really dry then applying a thick moisturizing balm twice a day would be preferable as remember, dry skin itself can cause an itch.
 At renude laser tattoo removal, we do find that balms containing Vitamin E are more healing than many others.
 When the skin has healed sufficiently following the tattoo removal treatment, a gentle massage of the cream will penetrate the skin and also improve blood flow to the area.

 We strive to help you through the tattoo removal process as best as we can se here are the important post care instructions to remember.

 - Do not scratch – this can open the healing skin and has a potential to create a scar or predispose to infection

 - Avoid hot water showers at least for a few days

 - Moisturize the lasered site with a non-fragrant chemical free cream or balm once or twice daily